murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

     - We'll be using the 'bring everyone to me' to get you back all together at the end
     - We tried our best to make the board self-explanatory, just follow the boxes and the flow
     - In case you are lost and need more details, the markdown files in the repo go in more details if you are stuck
+    - Legend stickies
+      - Red: for TODOs
+      - Yellow: for informations
   - [Teams]
     - Created a team in MSTeam for the event
     - With custom channels for every mob